Playbook

 We can further optimize our segment by adding custom columns that surface account information relevant for follow-up.

 We can click the ✏️ icon to add, remove, and reorder columns.
-We want our reps to prioritize by recent activity, member growth, and revenue in that order.
+We want our reps to prioritize by recent activity, contact growth, and revenue in that order.
 So we’ll adjust our columns to reflect that.

 Revenue growth is not a default column, so we'll add that to our view.
 We’ll also rearrange columns, sort by last seen, and click Save to update our view.